Expertise in avoided costs

 Valerie Decaux

-Deputy Chief Executive Officer in charge of human resources
+Deputy Chief Executive Officer in charge of human resources at La Poste Group

 "It was essential for La Poste to contribute to the development of new methodological standards via the 'avoided costs' approach on a subject as important as employment.
 The results of this study confirm La Poste's importance to the French socio-economic fabric and demonstrate that strong mobilization by companies in favor of inclusive employment can have a decisive impact on society as a whole."